Home

 Archery

-Seemingly everyone has played sports at some point in their life.
-Even if someone plays sports for one year, they still gain valuable lessons.
 One of the biggest areas of growth in sports is communication.
+But what exactly do we mean by this?
 The words people say are some of the important sounds in sports.
 There's also listening to the air and what's going on around the court.
 Listening closely can assist athletes tremendously as they aim for victory.

 One of the sports where sound matters the most is basketball.
 If you sit close during a professional game, the players are communicating for the entire game.
 The athletes are constantly cutting and moving around.
 If there wasn't any communication between the teams, the product wouldn't be as good as it is.
 The fans also play an instrumental role in games.
 Since the distance between players and fans is minimal, there's a chance the fans will get inside the heads of the players.

 Archery is a sport that's done alone but relies heavily on sound.
 Those firing the shot must listen closely to the sound of the wind and trees to ensure their arrow will fly where they want it.
 Even the slightest gust of wind can affect the outcome of the shot.
 Like golf, there's no noise allowed from spectators when the contestant is drawing back their shot.
 If there's too much noise, the person will likely lose focus on the target.
-(For more sports-related content, read about the most lopsided hockey game in history.)
+But what other sports demand sound in order to succeed?

 To compile this list of sports where sound plays a crucial role, 24/7 Tempo consulted sports-related sources.
 These include Olympics.com, ESPN, and The Online Rocket.